 Full Form of ERP – Enterprise Resource Planning

 The full form of ERP stands for Enterprise Resource Planning.
 ERP is a process to integrate the basic processes such as Finance, HR, Manufacturing, Supply Chain in one single integrated system.
-ERP is a system that helps organizations to smoothly run their operations by integrating the basic operations systematically.
+ERP is a system that helps organizations to run their operations by integrating the basic operations systematically smoothly.

 How ERP System Works?

-An ERP system is made up of different enterprise resource planning applications that talk to each other and share a database.
+An ERP system comprises different enterprise resource planning applications that talk to each other and share a database.
 ERP uses the centralized database for various business processes and reduces manual interventions and simplifies the business workflows.
-ERP system typically contains dashboards where users can look at the real-time data collected from all across the business to measure the productivity and profitability and also plan its course of action.
+ERP system typically contains dashboards where users can look at the real-time data collected from all across the business to measure the productivity and profitability and plan its course of action.
 It is not just the database.
 It is an integrated system that is synchronized with the data of an organization’s various departments.

 Types with Examples

 There are basically 4 types of ERP software which are as follows –

 Generalist ERP is those ERPs that are strong in customization and integration to match the organization’s changing needs.
 These ERPs adapt to the processes of the industries very soon.
 There is also a high demand for these types of ERPs in the market.
 Examples of Generalist ERP is NetSuite ERP.

 Open-source ERPs increase usability and user adoption as these ERPs can establish a highly customized process.
 But still, these open-source ERPs are a small fraction of the ERP market.
 An example of this type of ERP is Odoo ERP.